cirquit/trdrop/README.md

 trdrop - a cross platform fps analyzer for raw video data

+## Update 24.04.2019

+I'm currently working on a cross platform (Win/Linux) Qt based implementation.
+Currently testing some of the key functionalities in private repos.
+Stay tuned!

 ## Description

 This software is used for analyzing raw video data, calculating framedrops and visualizing tears.